GuiHue/myfenjalinuxcnc/README.md

 # myfenjalinuxcnc
-This repository holds the latest stable version of my LinuxCNC configuration for my CNC Router aptly named groot.
+This repository contains the latest stable version of my LinuxCNC configuration for my CNC Router aptly named groot.
 It is based on LinuxCNC Master (currently 2.9pre).

 The CNC router's design is based on "Fenja" created by A. Koch of [fraeserbruch.de](https://fraeserbruch.de/ "Fenja's home").
 Plans and parts are available through him.
 The design offers various sizes to choose from and requires the owner to chose drives, spindle and control.
 Furthermore, it is supported by a great community.
 I highly recommend Andrea's work.